danjac/radiofeed-app/README.md

 **Note** due to migration issues the celerybeat container may not start immediately.
 If you need to use celerybeat in development, just run:

-> podman start audiopod-celerybeat
+> podman start jcasts-celerybeat

-Issue is covered here: https://github.com/danjac/audiotrails/issues/3
+Issue is covered here: https://github.com/danjac/jcasts/issues/3

 ## Deployment

 This app has been configured to run on [Dokku](https://github.com/dokku/dokku).
 You can set up for example a Dokku Droplet on Digital Ocean available as one of their one-click apps.
 Set up your DNS with your provider as per the Dokku instructions.

-SSH into your Dokku server and create the app and add the domain (assuming "audiotrails" is your app name, and "audiotrails-domain.com" your domain):
+SSH into your Dokku server and create the app and add the domain (assuming "jcasts" is your app name, and "jcasts-domain.com" your domain):

-> dokku apps:create audiotrails
+> dokku apps:create jcasts

-> dokku domains:add audiotrails audiotrails-domain.com
+> dokku domains:add jcasts jcasts-domain.com

 Make sure you add buildpacks for PostgreSQL and Redis:

 > dokku plugin:install https://github.com/dokku/dokku-postgres.git

-> dokku postgres:create audiotrails_db
+> dokku postgres:create jcasts_db

-> dokku postgres:link audiotrails_db audiotrails
+> dokku postgres:link jcasts_db jcasts

 > dokku plugin:install https://github.com/dokku/dokku-redis.git

-> dokku redis:create audiotrails_redis
+> dokku redis:create jcasts_redis

-> dokku redis:link audiotrails_redis audiotrails
+> dokku redis:link jcasts_redis jcasts

 These instructions will automatically set up the environment variables **DATABASE_URL** and **REDIS_URL**.